 11. Water in catchment areas and water reserves, Corporation’s powers as to

-(1) Notwithstanding anything to the contrary contained in the Land Drainage Act 1925, or in any other Act, but subject to subsection (2), the Corporation may divert, intercept, and store all water coming from the watercourses and other sources within the boundaries of any catchment area or water reserve, and may take any water found on or under the land situated within any such catchment area or water reserve.
+(1) Notwithstanding anything to the contrary contained in the Water Services Act 2012, or in any other Act, but subject to subsection (2), a licensee (as defined in the Water Services Act 2012 section 3(1)) may divert, intercept, and store all water coming from the watercourses and other sources within the boundaries of any catchment area or water reserve, and may take any water found on or under the land situated within any such catchment area or water reserve.

-(2) The Corporation shall not exercise the powers conferred by subsection (1) in relation to water to which section 5C of the Rights in Water and Irrigation Act 1914 applies, except under a licence or right granted or conferred under Part III of that Act.
+(2) A licensee shall not exercise the powers conferred by subsection (1) in relation to water to which section 5C of the Rights in Water and Irrigation Act 1914 applies, except under a licence or right granted or conferred under Part III of that Act.

 [Section 11 amended by No. 25 of 1985 s.
 88; No. 73 of 1995 s.
 46; No. 49 of 2000 s.
 83; No. 38 of 2007 s.
-7.]
+7; No. 25 of 2012 s.
+8.]

+12A.
+Penalty for diverting or taking water

+Any person who, other than with the authority of the Minister or under another written law, diverts water from any watercourse or source of supply within any catchment area or water reserve or does any act by which the watercourse or source of supply may be diverted or diminished in quantity or injured in quality or purity is guilty of an offence.

+Penalty:

+(a) for an individual — a fine of $10 000;

+(b) for a body corporate — a fine of $20 000.

+[Section 12A inserted by No. 25 of 2012 s.
+9.]

 12. Pollution in catchment areas and water reserves, Minister’s powers to prevent